dimadolgov/DevSecOps_Bar-Ilan_University/README.md

 - `git log` - Display a log of commits, showing commit hashes, authors, dates, and commit messages
 - `git branch <NewBranchName>` - Create a new branch with the specified name
 - `git branch` Display a list of existing branches and highlight the current branch
+- `git merge <source_branch>` - Merge changes from another branch into the current branch